Suggested Cruising Gear

 Autopilots have tried to force their way into the Priority category, but some diehard cruisers still think of them as being Optional.
 Plagued by low reliability and costly service calls for years, modern autopilots are generally power-efficient, reliable, and good cruising companions.
 Don’t undersize the drive unit, and consider hydraulic ram models for increased reliability.
 Large boats require large steering forces, resulting in a constant 4-7 amps of current consumption, which can easily be the biggest load on your boat.
 Excellent when motoring.

 Radar is the best way to keep from getting run over by a ship.
-Radars have rapidly evolved from being a single product that had no connection to other navigation products to being a component in a vessel’s navigation suite.
-Furuno, Raymarine, Navico (Simrad, B & G) and Garmin are the leaders in this area.
+Radar has rapidly evolved from being a single product that had no connection to other navigation products to being a component in a vessel’s navigation suite.
+Furuno, Raymarine, Navico (Simrad, Lowrance, B & G) and Garmin are the leaders in this area.
 New models are far more energy efficient, and radomes have shrunk to as little as 12" in diameter.
 Color displays allow you to determine the strength of a return by color and not just by brightness.
 MARPA functions allow navigators to track targets to determine whether or not they are a threat.
 Mount the antenna high (12-15' minimum) for reasonable range.

 Many cruisers, like Richard Spindler (Latitude 38), now swear by the relatively affordable iPad, using Navionics and other apps that use the free charts from NOAA.
 Can be used for navigation, WFAX, entertainment, SAILMAIL, or writing the next Moby Dick.
 “Call me Ishmael.”